mohamed255255/Parking-Reservation-System/README.md

 ## Features

 -  **Authentication & Authorization**
-   - Role-based access (Admin/User) using Spring Security + JWT
+   - Implemented JWT-based authentication with role-based authorization (Admin/User)
-   - Password reset , email verification  and Two-Factor Authentication (2FA)
+   - Built secure flows for email verification, password reset, and two-factor authentication (2FA)

 -  **Garage & Slot Management**
-   - Admin can create garages , define slot dimensions.
+   - Admin manage garages and define parking slot dimensions
-   - Admin generates QR codes for every created slot to comfirm arrival
+   - Admin can generate QR codes per slot to confirm user arrival
    - Users only see slots that fit their vehicle size

 -  **Real-Time Notifications** **(---- On going ----)**
    - Users can request "remind me later" when slots are unavailable and get notified

--  **Reservation**
 - **Creating a Reservation**
-        - Users can create a reservation for any available parking slot
-        - New reservations are created with **PENDING** status
+     - Implemented reservation lifecycle with PENDING, CONFIRMED, FAILED state
-        - Solved concurrent reservation problems (if multiple users demanded the same parking slot)
+     - Solved concurrent reservation conflicts using database-level locking (multiple users demand the same parking slot)
      - Users can view all their reservations in one place
      - When user finishes parking the slot will be released

-  - **Payment Process**
-       - When users arrive at the physical location and scan the QR code (each QR code represents a specific **slot number + garage ID**), they are redirected to a payment iframe
-       - Upon successful payment submission, the reservation status changes to **CONFIRMED**
-       - Failed payments changes reservation to **FAILED** and release the slot immediately

-  - **Reservation Expiration**
      - Using **schedulers** the reservation will automatically expire if:
       - Payment is not completed within **30 minutes** of creation (I put an index on the created_at as we frequently scan it)

  - **Payment & Billing**
-    - **Fee Calculation**
-       - Parking fees are calculated based on stay duration
- - **Payment Integration**
-    - Secure **PayMob** integration for digital payments
-    - Features include:
+    - Integrated PayMob payment gateway with secure HMAC verification
-      - IdempotencyKey table and database lock to prevent duplicate charges
+    - Implemented idempotency using a dedicated table and DB pesmistic locking to prevent duplicate charges
-      - HMAC verification for enhanced security
-     - **Payment Confirmation**
+    - When users arrive at the physical location and scan the QR code (each QR code represents a specific **slot number + garage ID**), they are redirected to a payment iframe
+    - Calculated parking fees dynamically based on stay duration
-      - Automated email receipts are sent to users after successful payment
+    - Sent automated email receipts upon successful
+    - Failed payments changes reservation to **FAILED** and release the slot immediately

 -  **Deployment & Reliability**
    - Dockerized for deployment readiness
    - used github actions for CI / CD
    - Unit tested with JUnit5 & Mockito

- -  **Database**
-    -  designed DB schema that follows normalization for optimized queries and indexes
-    -  used @Transactional for dependent steps and data integrety
-    -  used validations for columns in the entity layer
-    -  used join fetch to prevent n+1 problems
-    -  specification interface for dynamic filtering

 ##  Tech Stack